 What is KanCare?

-KanCare is the name of the new way you receive Medicaid services.
+KanCare is the name for the State of Kansas’ Medicaid program.
 KanCare is managed care that combines health care (like doctor visits) with community long-term services and supports (like help in your home).
 You choose a KanCare health plan that provides your services.

 Can I change my health plan after the enrollment period ends?